dotnet/roslyn/Diagnosing-Project-System-Build-Errors.md

 ## How do I get log files to diagnose what is happening in Visual Studio 2019?

 1. Install the [Project System Tools Extension from the Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=VisualStudioProductTeam.ProjectSystemTools)
 2. Restart Visual Studio as a part of installing the extension.
+3. Close Visual Studio again, find your solution file on disk, and delete the .vs hidden folder that is alongside your solution.
+You'll have to show hidden files if you don't see it.
+4. Open Visual Studio.
 Don't open your Solution yet.
-3. Go View > Other Windows > Build Logging.
+5. Go View > Other Windows > Build Logging.
-4. In the Build Logging window, click the start button.
+6. In the Build Logging window, click the start button.
-5. Open your solution, and open the file you're having troubles with.
+7. Open your solution, and open the file you're having troubles with.
 You should see various entries appearing in the Build Logging window.
-6. Click the stop button in the Build Logging window.
+8. Click the stop button in the Build Logging window.
-7. Select all the logs by clicking on one and then pressing Ctrl+A to Select All.
+9. Select all the logs by clicking on one and then pressing Ctrl+A to Select All.
-8. Right click, choose Save Logs.
+10. Right click, choose Save Logs.
 Save them, and attach them to your feedback item.

 ## How do I get log files to diagnose what is happening in Visual Studio 2015?